orsonteodoro/gcf2/profiles/gaming/README.md

       annoy/distract others who notice that something is off or not right.
 If KFENCE were disabled then there would be no unintended consequences from any KFENCE proc's, it would be in a safe condition.
-25 FPS is 83% or grade B.  22 FPS is 73% or grade C performance.
+25 FPS is 83% or grade B performance.
+22 FPS is 73% or grade C performance.

     - For trusted code integrity on both kernels, KCFI may have a 1.08x worst case performance penalty which may go over the 1 FPS drop for 60 FPS